Sugar in Food and Drinks (Targets, Labelling and Advertising) Bill

 Description

-The bill requires the Secretary of State to set targets for reducing overall sugar consumption.
-This will be based on advice from the Food Standards Agency (FSA), including the World Health Organisation's guidelines on daily sugar intake (translated into teaspoons – 4 grams per teaspoon).
-The FSA will also calculate the UK's total annual sugar consumption and what it would be if the WHO guidelines were met.
-The targets' aim is to improve public health by reducing sugar intake.
+The bill requires the Secretary of State to set targets for overall sugar consumption in the UK.
+This will be based on advice from the Food Standards Agency (FSA), which will also be tasked with publishing the World Health Organisation's sugar intake guidelines in teaspoon measurements (4 grams per teaspoon).
+The FSA will also calculate total national sugar consumption and what it would be if the WHO guidelines were followed.

-The Secretary of State can introduce regulations to require sugar content declaration in food advertising and to prohibit the use of terms like "healthy" or "low-fat" for foods with over 20% sugar content.
+The bill mandates that food labels must display sugar content in both grams and teaspoons.
+It also grants the Secretary of State power to regulate food advertising, requiring disclosure of sugar content in advertisements and prohibiting the use of terms like "healthy" or "low-fat" for products with over 20% sugar.

 Government Spending